Analysis | No, Biden’s win wasn’t ‘statistically impossible’

 “Nationally, initial numbers show that 26 percent of President Trump’s voting share came from non-White voters,” he said, again reading from the paper.
 “The highest percentage for a GOP presidential candidate since 1960.”

-Accepting exit poll data at face value — a fraught endeavor — about 18 percent of Trump’s support came from non-White voters compared to 46 percent of Biden’s.
+Accepting exit poll data at face value — a fraught endeavor — about 18 percent of Trump’s support came from non-White voters compared with 46 percent of Biden’s.
 That is an improvement for Trump over 2016.
 But Biden did better with White voters than did Clinton, earning 41 percent of the White vote.
-Given that White voters made up two-thirds of the electorate, that helped boost Biden past Trump: 49 percent of Clinton’s support in 2016 was from non-Whites, a higher percentage than Biden received this year.
+Given that White voters made up two-thirds of the electorate, that helped boost Biden past Trump: Forty-nine percent of Clinton’s support in 2016 was from non-Whites, a higher percentage than Biden received this year.

 Again, that’s according to exit polling and should be taken with a grain of salt.
 But it gets at another reason that the Trump loss was not impossible.
 White voters were a bit less overwhelmingly supportive of Trump than they had been four years ago.
 Part of that erosion for the president was a function of White suburban voters swinging against him — and him specifically.